Changes to Bereavement Services

 Service disruption to Building Services

 Advice for council tenants, all kitchen/bathroom replacements work has been put on hold.
 The Replacements team will be in touch to rearrange this work once they are in a position to do so.
+Emergency repairs and outside work only.
+Please click here for more information.

 Service disruption to Registrar Services